BanditQ: Fair Bandits with Guaranteed Rewards: Policy with full information feedback

-\\ In this section, we propose \texttt{BanditQ} - an online learning policy that solves the above constrained prediction problem.
-On a high level, we define a natural queueing dynamics to account for the rate constraints.
-Then we extend the drift-plus-penalty framework of \cite{neely2010stochastic} to simultaneously achieve a small regret and ensure that the long-term rate constraints are met for the users in the subset $\mathcal{P}.$ However, to make this approach work, we must adapt the stochastic full-information setting of \cite{neely2010stochastic} to the adversarial set-up with online information.
-This extension is non-trivial and requires a new proof and algorithmic technique, which is very different from the celebrated \texttt{Max-Weight} policy.
+In this Section, we consider the full-information setup when the entire reward vector is revealed to the learner at the end of each round.
+Apart from a technical result regarding the diameter of an auxiliary random process (Proposition \ref{uniform_bd_lemma} in the Appendix), the extension of the full-information policy to the bandit setting requires no substantially new ideas and will be dealt with in the following section.
+On a high level, the \textsc{BanditQ} policy first defines a \emph{queueing} dynamics to take into account the gap between target reward and the reward accrued by the policy for each arm so far.
+It then extends the \emph{drift-plus-penalty} framework of \citet[Chapter 4]{neely2010stochastic} to simultaneously achieve a small regret and meet the long-term constraints.
+However, to make this high-level scheme work, we must adapt the asymptotic stochastic setting of \cite{neely2010stochastic} to the non-asymptotic adversarial setup with online information.
+This extension turns out to be highly non-trivial and requires new proof and algorithmic techniques, which are very different from that of the \textsf{Max-Weight} policy proposed by \citet{neely2010stochastic}.

-We associate a state variable $Q_i(t)$ corresponding to each user $i$ in the protected set $\mathcal{P}.$ Under the action of an online policy $\pi = \{\bm{x}(t)\}_{t \geq 1},$ the state variables in the set $i \in \mathcal{P}$ evolve according to the following queueing dynamics known as the Lindley recursion:
+We associate a non-negative state variable $Q_i(t)$ to each protected arm $i \in \mathcal{P}.$ Under the action of an online policy $\pi = \{\bm{x}(t)\}_{t \geq 1},$ the state variables evolve according to the following queueing dynamics, known as the Lindley recursion \citep{lindley1952theory}:

-where we adopt the usual notation $(y)^+\equiv \max(0,y).$ To get an intuition on the above dynamics, imagine that on every round $t$ a fixed deterministic amount of work $\lambda_i$ arrives at the queue $Q_i.$ Then, under the action $\bm{x}(t)$ of an online policy, $\min(Q(t-1)+ \lambda_i, r_i(t) x_i(t))$ amount of work departs from $Q_i.$ Hence, any online policy stabilizing the queues satisfies the long-term rate requirements.
+where we adopt the standard notation $(y)^+\equiv \max(0,y).$ We set $Q_i(t)=0, \forall t, \forall i \notin \mathcal{P}$.
+To get an intuition for Eq.\ \eqref{q-ev}, imagine that on every round $t,$ a fixed deterministic amount of work $\lambda_i$ arrives at the queue $Q_i.$ Then, under the action $\bm{x}(t)$ of an online policy, $\min(Q(t-1)+ \lambda_i, r_i(t) x_i(t))$ amount of work departs from $Q_i.$ It is intuitive that to stabilize the queues, the long-term service rates must be at least as large as the long-term arrival rates.
+Thus, any online policy stabilizing the queues would automatically satisfy the target rate requirements.
 However, since we are also interested in achieving a small regret, meeting the rate constraints alone is not enough (\emph{c.f.} \cite{huang2023queue}).
-Our online policy must also achieve a small regret in terms of cumulative rewards against feasible stationary policies given by \eqref{feas}.
-Towards this, we define the following quadratic potential function (\emph{a.k.a.} Lyapunov function in queueing theory):
+Our online policy must also perform competitively in terms of the cumulative rewards against every feasible stationary action given by \eqref{feas}.

+Towards this goal, let us first define the following quadratic potential function (\emph{a.k.a.} Lyapunov function in the queueing theory parlance):